norybiak/UltimateLoader/README.md

 * .jpeg / .jpg
 * .png

-**IMPORTANT:** Your texture must be named that same as the object file and placed in the same directory.
+**IMPORTANT:** Your .mtl files must be named that same as the object file and placed in the same directory.

+## Config
+bool `UltimateLoader.useQueue`
+If true, the objects will load incrementally.
+Default is false.

+**WARNING:** Loading time is drastically increased if queue is used.
+This is for special cases when you really need to load the objects incrementally.

+bool `UltimateLoader.loadImagesOnPlane`
+If true, images will be loaded onto a plane.
+Default is false.

+int `UltimateLoader.imageSize`
+The initial size of the image when loading onto a plane.
+Default is 32.

+**Note**: The imageSize is used when creating a THREE.PlaneGeometry.
+If loadImagesOnPlane is false, imageSize is ignored.
+The image's aspect ratio will be maintained.

 ## Using UltimateLoader